 A: No. We have a very high ratio of women compared to other Brazilian Jiu-Jitsu schools in Phoenix.
 Additionally, all of our instructors emphasize technique over strength, as well as everyone’s responsibility to maintain a safe training environment.

 Q: I'm not sure I’m in good enough shape to keep up with the class.
 How good does my physical condition need to be before I start taking Brazilian Jiu-Jitsu classes?

 A: A specific physical condition is not required to start training.
 Your cardio, strength, and endurance will improve with the regular training.
 Our instructors encourage our students to pace themselves throughout the class and respect that you know your physical limits.

 A: These are some general rules to follow in our Brazilian Jiu-Jitsu classes:

 Keep yourself properly groomed (i.e. showered, nails trimmed, teeth flossed and brushed)

 Check your ego at the door.
 There will always be opponents who are better than you.

 Q. How do I arrange a trial class?

-A. Check our class schedule, and simply arrive 10 to 15 minutes early to fill out paperwork.
+A. Check our class schedule, and simply arrive 10 to 15 minutes early to fill out an electronic waiver.
 You can also call or text us at (480) 438-4389 if you have questions.